 The information to be relayed to the VDEQ during non-business hours is the same as the information lists in SOP 2.5.1.1.
-The first responder also contacts the Interceptor Systems Supervisor and the Permits Manager.
+The first responder also contacts a supervisor in Interceptor Systems and the Permits Manager.
 After normal business hours, the Standby Supervisor may leave a voicemail with the Permits Manager.
 HRSD should continue the reporting process with SOPs 2.5.2, 2.5.3, and 2.5.4.